|

 Bumper Plates allow the lifter to safely drop heavy weights from over head which is an essential aspect of the Olympic Weightlifting movements.
 Bumper Plates also allow the lifter to safely miss lifts when beginning to learn technique based weightlifting or attempting maximal weight squats and or heavy overhead lifts.

-Vulcan Bumper Plates are recommended for commercial gym use, high school and college weight rooms, CrossFit gyms, athletic training centers, home gyms, and police, military or first responder training environments.
+Vulcan Bumper Plates are recommended for commercial gym use, high school and college weight rooms, Cross-training gyms, athletic training centers, home gyms, and police, military or first responder training environments.

 Our black bumper plates are safe for dropping on wood platforms or athletic rubber flooring.
 They are not recommended for dropping on concrete or aggregate surfaces.
 Please see our Alpha Bumper Plates for outdoor use bumper plates.